sobolanescu/RandomMobSpawner/README.md

 - Spawns occur every 10 seconds, adding variety to your Minecraft world.
 - Perfect for players looking for unpredictable and adrenaline-filled gameplay.

+## Commands

+RMS datapack comes with several commands to manage the gameplay experience.
+Below is the full list of available commands and their descriptions:

+- `/function rms:show`: Displays the countdown timer again if it was hidden using the `/function rms:hide` command.
+  **Usage:** `/function rms:show`

+- `/function rms:hide`: Hides the countdown timer.
+This is useful if you want to keep the screen clean without showing the countdown.
+  **Usage:** `/function rms:hide`

+- `/function rms:start`: Starts the countdown timer and begins spawning random mobs every 10 seconds.
+This command is used to initiate the mob spawning game.
+  **Usage:** `/function rms:start`

+- `/function rms:stop`: Stops the mob spawning and disables the countdown timer.
+Use this to halt the game and stop mobs from spawning.
+  **Usage:** `/function rms:stop`

+These commands provide control over the game mechanics, allowing you to start, stop, or hide the countdown timer and mob spawning, giving you a customizable gameplay experience.

 ## List of Mobs

 Here’s the full list of mobs that can randomly spawn: